-STEP 2: Make decisions on key parts of the law
+Make decisions on key parts of the law

-What is the intent requirement you want in your stalking statute?
+What t is the intent requirement you want in your stalking statute?
 General intent Specific intent What standard of fear do you want in your statute?
-Actual fear to the victim (which requires the victim to testify) Reasonable person to feel fear A reasonable person in the same context as the victim (model code) Other What must the victim fear?
-Fear for his or her safety or the safety of a third person (model code); Reasonable apprehension of bodily injury or death; Fear for his own safety or the safety of his immediate family; or Fear for imminent physical injury or death to his person or his immediate family.
-Other ld emotional distress be included as an element of the crime as an native to the requirement of fear?
-Purposely or knowingly causes another person substantial emotional distress Knows or should know that the course of conduct would cause a reasonable person to suffer other emotional distress (model code) Other
+Actual fear to the victim (which requires the victim to testify) Reasonable person to feel fear A reasonable person in the same context as the victim (Model Stalking Code) Other t must the victim fear?
+Fear for her safety or the safety of a third person (Model Stalking Code) Fear for her own safety or the safety of her immediate family Fear for imminent physical injury or death to her person or her immediate family Other ld emotional distress be included as an element of the crime as an native to the requirement of fear?
+Purposely or knowingly causes another person substantial emotional distress Knows or should know that the course of conduct would cause a reasonable person to suffer other emotional distress (Model Stalking Code) Other